HumanAssisted/JACS/docs/schema/files-allof-1.md

 ## compressed

-are the base64 contents compressed
+are the base64 contents compressed?

 `compressed`